didclab/pmeter/README.md

    * % of NIC used.

 #### Solution
-We initially explored three soultions and we have decided solution 1 would be sufficient and provide necessary metrics.
+We initially explored three soultions and we have decided solution 1 would be sufficient and provide accurate enough metrics.

 Solution 1.
 Writing a Python script which the Transfer-Service will run as a CRON job to collect the network conditions periodically.
 The script will create a file that will be formatted metric report, and the Transfer-Service will then read/parse that file and send it to CockroachDB/Prometheous that will be run on the AWS backend

 The current state of the project is we have a python script that supports: kernel, and some network level metrics.
 The script generates a a file in the users home directory under ~/.pmeter/pmeter_measure.txt, this file stores a json dump of the ODS_Metrics object inside of the file.
+The cli is able to run for a number of measurements or a certain amount of time.
 Every "row" of the file is a new ODS_Metrics object that stores a new measurement.
-This file then gets parsed and cleaned up as the Transfer-Service reads from it and appends its own data to the object(file count, types of files,,, etc)then proceeds to store the data in InfluxDB.
+This file then gets parsed and cleaned up as the Transfer-Service reads from it and appends its own data to the object(file count, types of files,,, etc)then proceeds to store the data in InfluxDB/CockroachDB.

-The aggregator service is a service running in the OneDataShare (ODS) VPC which summarizes and computes the data so we can perform some visualization.
+The aggregator service is a publisher to InfluxDB and has The aggregator service is a service running in the OneDataShare (ODS) VPC which summarizes and computes the data so we can perform some visualization.
 We currently have a graph being generated with one metric(latency) and we will now begin to explore ML.

 ###### Recap